 FIGURE 78

-The circuit switched specification has been updated two additional times in the ETSI SES technical committee, in 2002 (Version 1.2.1) and again in 2005 (Version 1.3.1).
+The circuit switched specification (Release 1) has been updated two additional times in the ETSI satellite earth stations and systems (SES) technical committee, in 2002 (Version 1.2.1) and again in 2005 (Version 1.3.1).

 GMR-1 uses time division multiplex on the forward link and time division multiple access on the return link.